Pennyw0rth/NetExec-Lab/LeHack-2025/README.md

 Obviously do not cheat by looking at the passwords and flags in the recipe files, the lab must start without user to full compromise.

+> In the vast digital galaxy of Star Wars, strange whispers travel through the networks of both the Empire and the Rebellion.
+Someone — a spy — is playing both sides.
+Your mission: dive deep into two interconnected Active Directory environments, follow the trails through users, trusts, and hidden permissions, and unmask the traitor before it’s too late.
+Use your wits to explore, escalate, and uncover the truth hidden within the galaxy.
+The fate of the galaxy’s secrets rests in your hands.

 ### Public Writeups

 - [https://blog.anh4ckin.ch/posts/netexec-workshop2k25/] by [Anh4ckin3]